gazebosim/docs/citadel/install.md

 Failed   <<< sdformat9	[ Exited with code 2 ]
 ```

-First check if `urdfdom` and `urdfdom_headers` are installed by running
+First check if `urdfdom` and `urdfdom_headers` are installed by running:

 ```bash
 brew install urdfdom urdfdom_headers
 ```

-Then if the error persists, compile with the internal version of `urdfdom` by running
+Then if the error persists, compile with the internal version of `urdfdom` by running:

 ```bash
 colcon build --cmake-args -DUSE_INTERNAL_URDF=ON --merge-install